myersm0/CorticalSurfaces.jl/README.md

 c = CorticalSurface(hemL, hemR)
 ```

+### Basic accessors for coordinates, vertex indices, and size
 The following are some of the operations currently supported:
 ```
 # get coordinates from both hemispheres combined